 — sufficiency of the scope of the manuscript as a whole and its individual elements: abstract, key words, basic text, graphic and illustrative materials (if any), bibliographic references;

-- correspondence of the bibliographic list to the Manuscript Design Rules adopted by the Editorial Office of the Journal;
+— correspondence of the bibliographic list to the Requirements for the preparation of a manuscript for publication in the Journal (annex);

 — topic completeness and depth of disclosure;

 — correspondence of the findings to the goal and objectives of the study;

 а) to declare the article suitable for publication;

 b) to recommend the author to resolve complaints or modify (rework) the articlewith a repeated review;

 Note.
 The scope of the abovementioned issues is of a general nature.
 Each specific article requires an individual approach to the selection of criteria for its evaluation.

 46. The review should contain information about the surname, name, patronymic, academic degree, academic title, work place, e-mail address of the reviewer in Russian and English.

 47. The review can be carried out in the form of an expert questionnaire approved by the Editorial Board.

 48. The review must be signed by the reviewer, dated and stamped.